deangoldhill/Skyline-TLS/README.md

 The script will pull the official images, and use the Grafana provisioning feature to automatically configure the Grafana datasource and dashboard template.
 [Prometheus](https://prometheus.io/), [Grafana](http://grafana.org/), [Skyline](https://supportcenter.checkpoint.com/supportcenter/portal?eventSubmit_doGoviewsolutiondetails=&solutionid=sk178566), [Caddy](https://caddyserver.com)

-This Branch (TLS) configures HTTPS comunication between the browser and the Grafana portal, and between the Checkpoint appliances and the Prometheus server.
-If TLS is not required, rather follow the No-TLS branch which requires fewer steps.
+**NOTE - This configuration (Skyline-TLS) configures HTTPS comunication between the browser and the Grafana portal, and between the Checkpoint appliances and the Prometheus server.
+For testing purposes, or if TLS is not required, rather please refer to the Skyline repository which requires fewer steps [Skyline](https://github.com/deangoldhill/Skyline)

-This TLS branch uses a Caddyserver container, which acts as a reverse proxy and automatically manages the TLS configuration and certificate management including certificate renewal.
+This configuration uses a Caddyserver container, which acts as a reverse proxy and automatically manages the TLS configuration and certificate management including certificate renewal.

 ## DNS Record
 Caddy requires that a hostname is used when connecting to the Prometheus and Grafana servers rarther than the IP address, otherwsie the TLS client hello will be rejected.